-2.10.
-Charges, and decisions not to charge, will be reviewed annually in sufficient time for the impact of any revisions to be included in the budget setting process.
+2.12 Charges, and decisions not to charge, will be reviewed annually in sufficient time for the impact of any revisions to be included in the budget setting process.
+This ensures that they fit within the approved budget framework, as determined by full Council.